-Students majoring in biology will be satisfied with their academic experience, which includes academic advising and quality of instruction received from faculty members in the department Students completing the premedical/pre-dental program will be successful in gaining admission to medical school and dental school.
-Students completing the pre-physical therapy, pre-medical technology, and pre-physician's assistant programs will be successful in gaining admission to the appropriate programs.
-Students preparing to teach biology will be successful in getting state certification/license to teach.
-Students preparing for graduate work in biology will be successful in gaining admission to graduate school.
+Students majoring in biology will be satisfied with their academic experience, which includes academic advising and quality of instruction received from faculty members in the department Students completing the medical sciences and research tracks will be successful in gaining admission to medical school, dental school, or graduate school.
+Students completing the general biology track will be successful in gaining admission to appropriate postgraduate programs or find employment related to biology.
+Students preparing to teach biology will be successful in attaining state certification to teach.